The Black Cauldron (film): Casting

 According to Musker, Gary Burghoff of M*A*S*H fame had auditioned as Gurgi.
-He tried numerous vocal iterations since Ted Berman had no idea how the character should sound like.
+He tried numerous vocal iterations since Ted Berman had no idea how the character should sound.
 After three hours, the directors grew frustrated and Burghoff, who had refused to leave, was thrown out of the studio.
 By 1982, John Byner, an impressionist, had been cast in the part.
-After Bryner was shown the character concepts for Gurgi, he felt inspired to add a "child's inflection" when creating the voice.
+After Byner was shown the character concepts for Gurgi, he felt inspired to add a "child's inflection" when creating the voice.

 In January 1981, Hayley Mills stated she was being considered for the voice of Eilonwy.
 That same year, Mills hosted an episode of NBC's Disney's Wonderful World, in which she met with Hale and the directors to discuss the part.
 The role eventually went to Susan Sheridan.
 According to Sheridan, she recorded the voice on three separate trips to the Disney studios.
 In a 1983 Disney Channel special titled Backstage at Disney, Hale stated that Jonathan Winters was voicing King Eidilleg.
 The role eventually went to Arthur Malet.

 Test-screening and editing

 Shortly before the film's initially planned 1984 theatrical release, a test screening for the rough cut of The Black Cauldron was held at the studio's private theater in Burbank, California.
-After the film, particularly the climactic "cauldron-born" sequence, proved to be too intense and disturbing for the majority of the children in the audience (most of whom ran out of the theater in terror before it was even finished), the newly appointed Disney studio chairman Jeffrey Katzenberg ordered certain scenes from The Black Cauldron be cut, as a result of the length and the fear that their nature would alienate children.
+After the film, particularly the climactic "cauldron-born" sequence, proved to be too intense and disturbing for the children in the audience, the newly appointed Disney studio chairman Jeffrey Katzenberg ordered certain scenes from The Black Cauldron be cut, as a result of the length and the fear that their nature would alienate children.
 Since animated films were generally edited in storyboard form using Leica reels (later known as animatics: storyboards shot sequentially and set to temporary audio tracks), producer Joe Hale objected to Katzenberg's demands.
 Katzenberg responded by having the film brought into an edit bay and editing the film himself.

 Informed of what Katzenberg was doing by Hale, the newly appointed Disney CEO Michael Eisner called Katzenberg in the editing room and convinced him to stop.
-Though he did what Eisner insisted, Katzenberg requested that the film be modified, and delayed its scheduled Christmas 1984 release to July 1985 so that the film could be reworked.
+Though he did as Eisner insisted, Katzenberg requested that the film be modified, and delayed its scheduled Christmas 1984 release to July 1985 so that the film could be reworked.

 The film was ultimately cut by twelve minutes, with existing scenes rewritten and reanimated for continuity.
 Many of the deleted scenes involved extended character interactions, but other edits involved violent content, including the undead "Cauldron-Born", who are used as the Horned King's army in the film's final act.
 While most of the scenes were seamlessly removed from the film, the Cauldron-Born sequence contains rather recognizable lapses because the removal of the scenes of the Cauldron-Born mauling the henchmen, as well as one of them being dissolved by the mist, creates a jump in the film's soundtrack.